Mothmann/souk/README.md

-to run this project you need first to:

 1.open a terminal and change the directory to back end.

 2.run **npx prisma migrate dev** to add all the tables...